k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ### Workflow

-- Load device's (Physical function if it is SRIOV capable) kernel module and bind the driver to the PF
+- Load device's (Physical function if it is SR-IOV capable) kernel module and bind the driver to the PF
 - Create required Virtual functions
 - Bind all VF with right drivers
 - Create a resource config map
-- Run SRIOV device plugin (as daemonset)
+- Run SR-IOV device plugin (as daemonset)

 On successful run, the allocatable resource list for the node should be updated with resource discovered by the plugin as shown below.
 Note that the resource name is appended with the `-resource-prefix` i.e. `"intel.com/sriov_net_A"`.